 Respiratory infection has been the most frequent presentation of human H5 cases.
 This virus has very limited human-to-human transmission.
 For H7N9 LPAI, total accumulated human cases in China since 2013 is 1,568, of which 616 were fatal.
 Most cases had exposure risk to live-poultry markets.
 Conjunctivitis was the most frequent symptom in human cases of H7N7 HPAI virus infection in the Netherlands during 2003, with 89 confirmed cases and 1 fatality.
 Other HPAI viruses and all LPAI viruses have produced very rare or no human infections.

 Avian influenza viruses are detected seasonally in asymptomatic migratory waterfowl and shorebirds.

 In developed countries, AI is a rare disease in indoor-reared commercial poultry but is more frequent in outdoor-reared poultry and poultry produced and sold in live poultry markets of large cities.

 Two clinical types of AI occur in poultry: a low pathogenicity (LP) form as asymptomatic infections, respiratory disease, or drops in egg production, and a highly pathogenic (HP) form as severe systemic disease with multi-organ failure and high mortality.

 Diagnosis is by virus isolation or detection of viral RNA or AI-specific antibodies.

 Prevention is by practice of exclusion biosecurity strategies and vaccination, but vaccination is highly regulated and restricted in many countries.

-Antiviral treatments are not approved for poultry, although supportive care can reduce mortality and morbidity.
+Antiviral treatments are not approved for poultry, although supportive care can reduce mortality and morbidity of LPAI.